Preparedness for People with Disabilities

 Guide and Service Animals

 Some people rely on animals for assistance.
 That means preparing for them as well.
-Create a separate emergency kit with the following items:
+Learn more about pet preparedness and create a separate emergency kit with the following items:

 - Three-day supply of bottled water and pet food